Ahmad45123/EduXR/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 EduXR is a platform developed for teachers to create experiments in both AR and VR.
 The platform consists of two applications:
 1. Designer Web App: A web app that has the designer.
-The web app would consist of a scene editor with support for a Visual Programing Language.
+The web app would consist of a scene editor with support for a drag and drop Visual Programing Language.
 A unity instance would also be embedded in the web app for live preview of changes.
 2. Player App: Built for the oculus quest and has support for hand tracking and running the scenes designed in the designer.

 Please check out the thesis or the video linked above for a preview on how the platform works!